cogitogroupltd/helm-chart-boilerplate/README.md

-# Collection of Helm charts and examples
+# Environment agnostic Kubernetes Helm charts

-## Ingress-nginx controller - cloud agnostic
+Free DevOps tools to help your business grow with minimal overheads.

+Contents:

+- `common` Kubernetes Generic Helm Chart - for all of your organisation's applications

+- `ingress-nginx` Kubernetes Nginx ingress controller using pure Nginx for use with all your environments, local, on-premise and/or cloud

 Successfully tested on:
- - AWS EKS using NLB
- - AWS EKS using ALB
+ - AWS EKS using NLB and ALB
  - Kind [link](https://kind.sigs.k8s.io/)
  - Rancher K3s
  - Google Kubernetes Engine (GKE)

+## Ingress-nginx

 Features:
 - Uses purley native Nginx configuration